Tech Camp-Logo-big

 What students learn

-•Binary & Cryptography – cracking secret messages and understanding their role on the internet
+• Binary & Cryptography – cracking secret messages and understanding their role on the internet

-•Practical computer safety – how long does it take to crack the password you’re currently using?
+• Practical computer safety – how long does it take to crack the password you’re currently using?

 What students create

-•Encrypted Images of their choice or secret messages with their very own encryption scheme
+• Encrypted images or secret messages with their very own encryption scheme

 What to expect